mmonteleone/pavlov/README.markdown

 Development Requirements (for building and test running):

-* Ruby + Rake and PackR gems: for building and minifying
+* Ruby + Rake, PackR, rubyzip gems: for building and minifying
 * Java: if you want to test using the included JsTestDriver setup

 Clone the source at `http://github.com/mmonteleone/pavlov.git` and have at it.